Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Multimodal Inference Prompts with Markers

-\tit{Multimodal Inference Prompt} After the relevant textual sentences and visual regions have been identified and extracted, we explicitly guide the model to attend to these elements during its response generation process by marking them with special tokens.
-For the textual highlighting, sentences selected as relevant are inserted between the tokens: \texttt{<START\_IMPORTANT\_TXT>} and \texttt{<END\_IMPORTANT\_TXT>}.
-While in the visual highlighting, the original image is cropped employing the extracted bounding box and inserted between the markers: \texttt{<START\_IMPORTANT\_IMG>} and \texttt{<END\_IMPORTANT\_IMG>}.
+After the relevant textual sentences and visual regions have been identified and extracted, we explicitly guide the model to attend to these elements during its response generation process by marking them with special tokens.
+For the textual highlighting, sentences selected as relevant are inserted between the tokens: \texttt{ <START\_IMPORTANT\_TXT>} and \texttt{ <END\_IMPORTANT\_TXT>}.
+While in the visual highlighting, the original image is cropped employing the extracted bounding box and inserted between the markers: \texttt{ <START\_IMPORTANT\_IMG>} and \texttt{ <END\_IMPORTANT\_IMG>}.
+These markers do not represent single tokens, they will simply be tokenized into multiple tokens by the tokenizer.
 The prompt-box below illustrates the final structure of the user template used at inference time.

 \begin{user_template}